 Neither of the two leaders chose to use autocue.
 Now that was clearly a bit of a mistake for Ed Miliband as he forgot a key chunk of his rehearsed speech.
 The chunk dedicated to the economy.

 In Mr Farage’s UKIP conference speech at Doncaster racecourse he did mention the economy, managing to score a quick laugh from his adoring audience with a reference to Ed’s speech the previous week in Manchester.
+And, of course, if you thought that Doncaster racecourse was an unlikely venue, then you can ponder on the equally unlikely venue for the Nigel Farage Westminster speech last year.

 He achieved other laughs in his speech and he handled them with some finesse.